 - Pack toilet paper as many public places will not have it.

 - It is rare to charge for bathroom use though if there is an attendant, give them some small change for a tip (like 25 cents).

 Healthcare & hospitals: Iran is known to have a really good Healthcare system.
 If you get sick or need any medicine or supplies, it is easily accessible.

 Iranian People, Culture and Customs

 Iranians are not Arabs: The “Arab Region” consists of 22 countries.
-Though Iran had been conquered by Arab rulers in the 7th century and was forced to convert into Islam, they have kept their own Persian culture and language which is “Farsi”.
-And they are not considered “Arabs” and would actually get offended if you ever label them that.
-Their culture remains strong in their Persian identity and is more similar to the culture of Central Asia.
+Though Iran had been conquered by Arab rulers in the 7th century and was forced to convert into Islam, they have kept strict and pridefully to the Persian culture and language called “Farsi”.
+They are not considered “Arabs” and many get offended if you label them that.
+Their culture remains strong in their Persian identity and in many ways is more similar to the culture of Central Asia.

 Dynamics between men & women: With Iran being a conservative culture today, there are things to note prior to going so that you don’t come off disrespectful.
 Men and women typically do not shake hands when meeting, let alone hug.
 So it’s best that you do not initiate this contact unless they do as your host.
-This is the case in many Middle-Eastern countries and throughout Asia.
-I experience this even in the states with my friend’s parents who have been in America for over 30 years.
-Seating for men and women is also separate in Mosques and in public transportations (with the exception of families).
+This is the case in many Middle-Eastern and Asian countries.
+I experience this even in the states with my friend’s parents who have been in the US for over 30 years.
+Seating for men and women is also often separate in Mosques and in public transportations (with the exception of families).

 Take off your shoes before entering a house and some shops: As with any Asian household, take off your shoes prior to entering.
 The Persian carpet is a sign of welcoming you to their home, which also means to please keep the house clean.